ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 seconds between there and the finish.
 I had some trouble finding white shirt, but I think it is because the front of his singlet is red instead of white.
 This would make him 15th in 1:23:04. <!-- bib 3190 --> Zooming blue shirt
-finished 14th in 1:22:59.
+finished 14th in 1:22:59. <!-- bib 3078 --> Yellow socks from the video, who I
+guess was in my group, but did not notice during the race, finished 19th in 1:25:05. <!-- bib 3040 -->

 I waited around a bit for Johannes, but sadly I had not seen him arrive yet at 1:30:00.
 Eventually he ended up 51st in 1:32:25.
 We took some pictures and had some water and tea.
-The girlfriend arrived another 8 minutes later in 1:40:51 (115 overall, 12th female).
+I also saw Johannes' friend at that time.
+Apparently he felt good that day after all.
+While starting a few rows behind me, he apparently passed me in the hectic first two km and went on to run a PB in 1:20:51, good for a ninth spot overall.
+The girlfriend arrived another 8 minutes after Johannes in 1:40:51 (115 overall, 12th female).
 We did not stay long after the race since we still had to check out of our hotel (and I was getting really cold after standing around for 20 minutes).

+[PIC: Moosing it up with Johannes.][moosing]

 ## Future